 The Town Deal Area

 This is the geographic area which is covered by the Investment Plan Clay Cross Town Deal Plan (proposed area .jpg | 200kb).
 The Investment Plan will focus on this area but of course it will also need to consider the influence of links and relationships with the wider region.

 To oversee the preparation of the Town Investment Plan a Clay Cross Town Board (CCTB) has been established.
 The CCTB is supported by North East Derbyshire Council and Derbyshire County Council.

-To help prepare the Plan, the Board has appointed an independent consultant team led by Nexus Planning to gather information on local conditions and challenges, potential projects and importantly to ensure we can engage fully with the local community and businesses.
+To help prepare the Plan, the Board appointed an independent consultant team led by Nexus Planning to gather information on local conditions and challenges, potential projects and importantly to ensure we engaged fully with the local community and businesses.
 A comprehensive two stage consultation exercise was carried out over the summer, which helped shape the Investment Plan.

 Establishing a shared vision enables the whole community to focus on achieving some common goals.

 Our vision for a transformed Clay Cross is one of a thriving, industrious and sustainable market town, built on a strong and vibrant community spirit and a unique heritage; forged around a renewed heart that responds to the aspirations of a growing population and with a future founded on enterprise, skills and learning, innovation and low carbon technology.